-- 1.16 The reporting requirements take account of the size of the charity so tier 1 charities are not required to provide as much information as tier 2 or tier 3 charities. - 1.17 However, tier 1 charities are encouraged to include some or all of the additional information required of tier 2 and tier 3 charities if the charity trustees consider such additional information relevant to users of their accounts.
+1.14.
+The reporting requirements take account of the size of the charity so tier 1 charities are not required to provide as much information as tier 2 or tier 3 charities.

+1.15.
+However, tier 1 charities are encouraged to include some or all of the additional information required of tier 2 and tier 3 charities if the charity trustees consider such additional information relevant to their charity's stakeholders.